These Low-Carb Everything Bagels Will Be Your New Best Friend for Breakfast

 Yes, low carb bagels exist!
 Make your own keto bagels with this quick and easy recipe, or choose from our curated store-bought options.

 This article may contain affiliate links.
 We collect a share of sales from qualifying purchases.

 There’s no denying that the ketogenic diet is the “it” diet of the moment.
 From keto cereals to these keto bagels, food companies and food bloggers alike are running with this trend in every direction.

 Back up…keto bagels?
 Meaning, a low carb version of the breakfast staple?
 You bet.
 The Openfit nutrition team has figured out how to make a bagel that isn’t loaded with excess carbohydrates, and it’s also way lower in saturated fats than many of the other keto bagel recipes you might find online or in the stores.

-Our keto everything bagel recipe isn’t like the typical bagel you get from the coffee shop.
+Our healthier keto bagel recipe isn’t like the typical bagel you get from the coffee shop.
 To cut down on some of the carbs, we swap out some of the ingredients for lower-carb alternatives, like almond flower, cauliflower rice, and coconut flour.
 This makes it slightly less fluffy than your traditional bagel, but the taste is still there.